 Visit the many beautiful parks on display.
-Florida has a reputation for theme parks (thanks Disney, Universal, Seaworld & Canaveral), but there are many lovely nature parks to visit, including the sprawling, wild national treasures of the Everglades, the dancing mermaids of Weeki Wachee, and the quiet beaches of Little and Big Talbots in Jacksonville.
+Florida has a reputation for theme parks (thanks Disney, Universal, Seaworld & Canaveral), but there are many lovely nature parks to visit, including the sprawling, wild national treasures of the Everglades, the dancing mermaids of Weeki Wachee, and the lesser-known treasures dotted around Amelia Island.
 The list is truly endless.
 Many parks are free, while some charge a minimal “vehicle fee”, which range from a 2 USD to 8 USD.
 Those fees help pay for the maintenance of these parks: because who would rather have a mall instead of a park?

 Florida is also the only place where you are legally allowed to swim with manatees: as soon as Ruby read about it, she made it as part of her bucket list item!
 At the small city of Crystal River, she got her wish!
 We saw so many manatees, and even a mom & a baby!
 The baby manatee also nibbled on Ruby’s toes and after five minutes of hanging around with Ruby, refused to go to other people and went on his merry way (you’re technically not allowed to touch the manatees, but if they touch you then it’s fair game!)